will4j/redis-cli-py/README.md

 ```

 #### with env variables
 This could be useful when deploy apps in kubernetes environment.
+**NOTICE**: `password` from url has the highest priority, then from env `REDISCLI_AUTH`.
 ```bash
 export REDISCLI_URL='redis-sentinel://host:26379/mymaster/0'
 export REDISCLI_AUTH='complicated#pass'